-These essays give the adcom a well-rounded view of you – they go beyond what you’ve done to capture how you think and respond, even how you imagine.
-Moreover, they require you to communicate complex thoughts and experiences in few words.
-For the four short essays especially, don’t waste words on conventional introductory and concluding paragraphs.
-Jump right into your point or story, and use straightforward sentences that avoid wordy constructions (e.g. “had the opportunity to”); don’t feel shy using direct, declarative sentences.
+The HEC Paris MBA application essays – and there are many compared to most MBA applications these days –give the adcom a well-rounded view of you.
+They go beyond what you’ve done to capture how you think and respond, even how you imagine.
+Moreover, they require you to communicate complex thoughts and experiences succinctly.
+For the four shorter essays especially, don’t waste words on conventional introductory and concluding paragraphs.
+Jump right into your point or story and use straightforward sentences that avoid wordy constructions (e.g. “had the opportunity to”); don’t hesitate to use direct, declarative sentences.
 This writing approach has an added benefit: it conveys confidence.

 Why are you applying to the HEC MBA Program now?
 What is the professional objective that will guide your career choice after your MBA, and how will the HEC MBA contribute to the achievement of this objective?
 (500 words maximum)

 This is a traditional goals question with a couple of twists.

-• First, the “why now” part should be explicitly addressed, even if it seems obvious.
+- First, the “why now” part should be explicitly addressed, even if it seems obvious.
 Briefly is fine – the essay overall should make this case ultimately.

-• Second, the “professional objective” is essentially your long-term career vision.
+- Second, the “professional objective” is essentially your long-term career vision.
 The question implies that this vision or goal will drive your preceding steps, so present your shorter-term goal(s) in that context: show how they pave the way for you to pursue and achieve your ultimate professional objective.

 What do you consider your most significant life achievement?
 (250 words maximum)

 For many people, this story will be personal – I think of clients who have persevered through, managed, and overcome major family crises.
 For others, it will involve impact with community, religious, and/or social organizations or groups; for yet others it could involve a major milestone such as a national sports ranking or photo exhibit or music performance.

 Imagine a life entirely different from the one you now lead, what would it be?
 (250 words maximum)